PsiQ/bartiq/docs/index.md

 `bartiq` can be installed via `pip` with: `pip install bartiq`.
 More detailed instructions can be found on the [installation page](installation.md).

 ## Quick start
-As an example we consider the Alias Sampling algorithm, originally proposed by [Babbush et al.](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.041015).
-Here is how it is depicted in the paper:
+As an example we consider the following circuit, from [Encoding Electronic Spectra in Quantum Circuits with Linear T Complexity](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.041015).
+This circuit prepares an arbitrary state with $L$ unique amplitudes, and is equivalent to classical alias sampling.
+From Fig. 11 in the paper:

 ![Alias Sampling](images/alias_sampling_paper.png)

-In order to quickly get started with `bartiq`, you can load Alias Sampling as an example routine and use it as follows (click here to download <a href="https://raw.githubusercontent.com/PsiQ/bartiq/main/docs/data/alias_sampling_basic.json" download>`alias_sampling_basic.json`</a>):
+In order to quickly get started with `bartiq`, you can load this as an example routine and use it as follows (click here to download <a href="https://raw.githubusercontent.com/PsiQ/bartiq/main/docs/data/alias_sampling_basic.json" download>`alias_sampling_basic.json`</a>):

 ```python